AditiAgrawal04/AditiAgrawal04/README.md

 ## 💻 Projects So Far

+### 📍 Telangana Tourism Analysis Dashboard

+This project explores tourism trends in Telangana using open government data.
+By analyzing visitor patterns, seasonal influences, and district-wise growth or decline, the dashboard aims to provide actionable insights for strategic decisions in the tourism sector.
+The project highlights the projected revenue of ₹19B INR by 2025 and identifies key districts such as Hyderabad and Mancherial that are driving growth, while also flagging areas like Karimnagar and Nalgonda that are experiencing declines.

+**Skills & Tools Used**:
+- **SQL**: Data cleaning and query execution
+- **Excel**: Data transformation and preparation
+- **Power BI**: Dashboard creation, data visualization, and storytelling

+**Key Learnings**:
+- Forecasting tourism trends using **CAGR**
+- Designing **insightful dashboards** for non-technical audiences
+- Presenting data with a **narrative-driven approach**
+- Analyzing and visualizing large datasets to draw actionable conclusions

+---

 ### 📊 [Sales Forecasting & Business Insights Dashboard (Power BI)]
 Built an interactive Power BI dashboard to analyze and forecast sales trends.
 - Used time series analysis for monthly forecasts